ipp-ementa/iped-documentation/documentation/rest_api/dishes.md

 ## Detailed dish information

-Retrieves detailed information of a school canteen menu dish using its resource identifier.
+Retrieves detailed information of a menu dish using its resource identifier.

 URI: `/dishes/:id`